Pewpewarrows/AssetRace/README.md

 * Minified files, concatenated, in the head, with injected script tags using async
 * Minified files, concatenated, at the end, with injected script tags using async

-(Other async testing would produce worthless results, due to execution order)

 jQuery script loading